Iskaq Tjokrohadisurjo: Later career and death

-In late 1965, following the 30 September Movement, internal disputes within PNI arose from the suspension of members such as Osa Maliki, Hadisubeno Sosrowerdojo and Hardi.
+In late 1965, following an attempted coup, internal disputes within PNI arose from the suspension of members such as Osa Maliki, Hadisubeno Sosrowerdojo and Hardi.
 Iskaq attempted to organize a committee to reunite the party, but this was not accepted by the incumbent leadership led by Party Chairman Ali Sastroamidjojo.
 He attempted to organize a party congress ahead of schedule, but this did not bear fruit and instead meetings between the opposing factions were organized by Suharto in March 1966.
 Iskaq was appointed as chairman for an emergency party congress, which was held on 24 April 1966 in Bandung.
 During the congress, many delegations who supported Ali's leadership were restricted or arrested, with the military being friendly to Osa Maliki's faction of the party.
 Following private negotiations, Ali acquitted to Osa's demands, and Osa was made chairman of PNI.
 Following the PNI's poor performance in the 1971 legislative election, the party was merged into the Indonesian Democratic Party in 1973.
 Iskaq refused to participate in the new party, instead founding the "Marhaenism Foundation" in 1980 and the "Indonesian National Movement" in 1982 in an attempt to organize former PNI members.
 He died on 11 September 1984 due to a heart attack and related complications.